cloudfract/cloudfract/README.md

 ### fract-api

-Navigate to the `api` directory and run the application.
+Navigate to the `api` directory, install the dependencies, then run the application.

     $ cd api
+    $ npm install
     $ nodejs server

 ### fract-generator

-Navigate to the `generator` directory and run the application.
+Navigate to the `generator` directory, install the dependencies, then run the application.

     $ cd generator
+    $ npm install
     $ nodejs server

 ### fract-registry

-Navigate to the `registry` directory and run the application.
+Navigate to the `registry` directory, install the dependencies, then run the application.

     $ cd registry
+    $ npm install
     $ nodejs server

 ### fract-store

-Navigate to the `store` directory and run the application.
+Navigate to the `store` directory, install the dependencies, then run the application.

     $ cd store
+    $ npm install
     $ nodejs server